openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 The device has a push button inside.
 Open the case, press that button and the LED starts flashing.
 Wait a moment and then start the discovery.
 The device should show up in the Inbox and can be added.
 Sometimes you need to run the discovery multiple times.

-### Roller Favorites

-Firmware 1.9.2 for Shelly 2.5 in roller mode supports so called favorites for positions.
-You could use the Shelly App to setup 4 different positions (percentage) and assign id 1-4.
-The channel 'roller#rollerFav' allows to select those from openHAB and the roller moves to the desired position.
-In the thing configuration you could also configure an id when the 'roller#control' channel receives UP or DOWN.
-Values 1-4 are selecting the corresponding favorite id in the Shelly App, 0 means no favorite.

 ### Thing Status